 Being cognisant of the wider, on-going, financial austerity measures imposed on HSC organisations, NIPEC continued throughout the year to operate efficiently and effectively within its financial and capital allocations.
-As part of NIPEC's ongoing efficiency and savings plan, NIPEC outsourced the operational aspects of its Information Technology Services (ITS) to the Business Services Organisation (BSO), ITS under a 'Managed Service - Service level Agreement' (SLA) thus facilitating greater resilience, data security and IT service management.

-During 2015-16 NIPEC's 'Complaints Register' showed that no formal complaints had been received.
-Also, as part of NIPEC's governance and performance objectives for the year it produced and submitted to the DHSSPS its:

-- 'Sustainable Development Report 2015-16' and - 'Property Asset Management Plan (PAM) for the period 2015-16 to 2020-21'
+During 2016-17 NIPEC's 'Complaints Register' showed that no formal complaints had been received.
+Also, as part of NIPEC's governance and performance objectives for the year it produced and submitted to the DoH its 'Property Asset Management Plan (PAM) for the period 2016-17 to 2021-2022'

-Further reference to the above areas can be found under the Governance Statement, sections 11 and 12, pages 45 and 46.
+Further reference to the above areas can be found under the Governance Statement, sections 11, page 45.

-NIPEC produced and published its second 'Annual Quality Report' in 2015-16 which was prepared within the strategic context of Quality 2020: A 10 Year Strategy to Protect and Improve Quality in Health and Social Care in Northern Ireland (DHSSPS, 2011).
+NIPEC produced and published its third 'Annual Quality Report' in 2016-17 which was prepared within the strategic context of Quality 2020: A 10 Year Strategy to Protect and Improve Quality in Health and Social Care in Northern Ireland (DHSSPS, 2011).

 The Accounts, and supporting notes relating to the Council's activities for the year ended 31 March 2016, have been audited by the Northern Ireland Audit Office.
-See pages 62-63, 'Audit Certificate', for further details.
+See pages 62 to 63, 'Audit Certificate', for further details.

-The annual report and accounts have been produced in line with the HSC Manual of Accounts 2015-16 and a summary of NIPEC's high level financial, human resources and controls assurance standards performance targets is shown in the table overleaf:
+The annual report and accounts have been produced in line with the HSC Manual of Accounts 2016-17 and a summary of NIPEC's high level financial, human resources and controls assurance standards performance targets is shown in the table overleaf: